 A clothing business is trying to increase its brand awareness through the distribution of advertising items.
 It has addressed a number of advertising companies for their price quotes.

-For example, in 1993, 20% of the students who took the exam, passed it.
+For example, in 1993, 20% of the students who took the exam passed it.

 The UKCAT calculator is a TI-108, which is the most basic calculator.
-The calculator includes the four basic functions as well as square root and percentage keys.
+It includes the four basic functions as well as square root and percentage keys.
 In each Quantitative Reasoning question, there is a link to the online calculator on the top left-hand side of the screen.
 When you click on this link, the UKCAT calculator will appear on your screen.
 You may either click the buttons using your mouse or by using the number buttons on your keyboard.

 You may find using a calculator while you practise for the UKCAT Quantitative Reasoning section to be beneficial.
 Make sure to use the same type of basic calculator so that you can get acquainted with it before the test.
 Here are some tips to consider regarding the UKCAT calculator:

 Don’t spend too long on one question.
-If you find you are spending too long on a question, flag it up to go back to later and move on to the next one.
+If you find you are spending too long on a question, flag it to go back to later and move on to the next one.

 Perform easy calculations in your head or on paper.
 Learn shortcut techniques as part of your preparation.
 For example, divide the number by 100 in your head when calculating percentages.
 You may then need to use a calculator to multiply this number by 26%, but at least you have cut out one step.